-Most photographs/images are copyrighted, and use of them is subject to copyright restrictions.
+Most photographs/images are copyrighted, and their use is subject to copyright restrictions.
 Student organizations must only utilize images for which they have confirmed permission either because the image is in the public domain, a Creative Commons license exists, or a license was obtained directly from the copyright owner.